Nicolfo/office-queue-management/Retrospective-Template.md

 - What caused your errors in estimation (if any)?

-The estimation we did on the development task was not so far from the actual time spent, but we didn't consider too much the problems that could have occurred during the learning of spring-boot (cause the most of us didn't know how to use it).
+The estimation we did on the development tasks was not so far from the actual time spent, but we didn't consider too much the problems that could have occurred during the learning of spring-boot (cause the most of us didn't know how to use it).

 - What lessons did you learn (both positive and negative) in this sprint?
 Positive: